moody/Waffle/README.md

 root:AddChild({ frame = sliderFrame, key = "slider", width = 20 })
 ```

-`onLayout` re-fires on every `Layout()` call, so keep it idempotent, safe to run again and again, not just once.
-Every node's own `onLayout` fires bottom-up: children before parents, root last.

 **Calling `Layout()` again.** Nothing about `Layout()` is one-time, it's a pure recompute of whatever's currently composed.
 Call it again any time state changes, from any node in the tree, not just the root, it always resolves and lays out the whole tree from its actual current root.
 A call is a no-op unless something changed since the last one, so it's cheap to call from an `OnUpdate` handler every frame. `IsDirty()` tells you whether a call would actually do anything, without triggering one.

 ## API